Threading and synchronization utilities¶

 Note

-Callers should be prepared to deal with spurious wakeups on uv_cond_wait()
+Callers should be prepared to deal with spurious wakeups on uv_cond_wait() and

 -